bglindner/CEE6720_BIO6720/lab02.md

 •	a taxonomic profile for the entire dataset based on 16S data or all short reads.

+# Discussion

-Please respond to the following at the end of your report:
+Please respond to the following at the end of your report -- feel free to reference your visualizations and the results you reported above to assist you:

-1. List the names of the tools we used in this exercise and a link to their documentation.
-2. Briefly: What is the method `nonpareil` uses to estimate alpha diversity (and a metagenomic samples coverage of it)?
+1. What is the method `nonpareil` uses to estimate alpha diversity (and a metagenomic samples coverage of it)?
 What is the method `simka` uses to estimate beta diversity?
-3. Researchers involved in this study would like to ensure future sequencing runs capture >=75% of the expected nucleotide diversity for both summer and winter samples.
+2. Researchers involved in this study would like to ensure future sequencing runs capture >=75% of the expected nucleotide diversity for both summer and winter samples.
 What sequencing effort (in GB) would you recommend to accomplish this?
 Does seasonality have any impact on your suggestions?
-4. Regardless of which tool(s) you opted to run, what is the difference between the approaches we used with `vsearch` and `kraken2` for generating taxonomic profiles?
+3. Briefly compare and contrast our two approaches for taxonomic classification.
+What are the strengths or weaknesses of each.
 Would you expect differences in their results?
+If so, from what?
+4. A reviewer asks you whether a recently discovered freshwater microbial species is present in your dataset and at what abundance.
+The new species genome was reported after you submitted your manuscript.
+Do you think these methods would have detected it?
+Explain why or why not.
-6. Do you observe any trends between the winter and summer samples?
+5. Do you observe any trends between the winter and summer samples?
 What about across years?
 Please describe your answer and highlight visualizations to support your conclusions, as necessary.